 This article was written with the input of Anastasia Tzeveleka and Ken Hsu, Solution Architects at Alexa.

 Today we are excited to announce our new beta testing tool for Alexa skills which makes it easy for you to get beta feedback on your skill.
-You can now invite thousands of users to test your Alexa skill and provide feedback before you publish your skill.
+You can now invite users to test your Alexa skill and provide feedback before you publish your skill.

 By introducing real user feedback into your development process, you can build more intuitive voice experiences.
 We recommend you ask users to beta test your skill, gather any feedback, then optimize your skill’s voice experience before submitting your skill for certification.
 Check out our documentation to learn more about the skills beta testing tool.